Pidgeot/python-lnp/readme.rst

 Utilities
 =========
-Each platform will autodetect different file types in the Utilities pane.
+Each platform will auto-detect different file types in the Utilities pane.

 Windows:
   \*.exe, \*.jar, \*.bat